 Enter the date of the A & I Online data snapshot used for the "Current SSDQ Rating" column.
-Data current as of June 26, 2020 data snapshot.
+Data current as of July 29, 2022 data snapshot.

-Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+Problem Statement Narrative: Describe any issues encountered for all SSDQ measures not rated as "Good/Green" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

 Illinois currently has an overall 'good' rating.
 However, during FY2019 Illinois lost its full time CMV crash data entry staff associate who had been completing the entry of all CMV related DOT reportable crashes.
-Illinois has not been able to post for and hire a replacement to conduct CMV crash data entry.
-Although Illinois is allocating resources when available to enter CMV related crashes, Illinois forsees that this rating will become 'Fair' due to lack of resources available to enter resulting in a current backlog of crashes to be entered.
-Illinois continues to work with management to fill this vacant position.
+Illinois has hired a replacement to conduct CMV crash data entry as of April 1, 2022.
+Illinois is also allocating resources when available to enter CMV related crashes to prevent this rating from becoming 'Fair' due to lack of resources available to enter resulting in a backlog of crashes to be entered.
+Illinois continues to revew crash data closely to ensure a "good" status rating.